-- (192) The consumer IoT sector covers a significant number of different services, devices and technologies that need to connect and communicate seamlessly in real time.
-An important number of SDOs and private partnerships/independent alliances have developed and are currently active in the joint development of technologies that consumer IoT devices and services may rely on to ensure such seamless but effective connection. - (193) In view of the potential of the consumer IoT sector and the importance of the easy integration of, communication between, and navigation among devices and services, various SDOs, working groups within those SDOs, and independent alliances have recently been initiated with the precise purpose of enabling and facilitating interoperability in this sector.
-Standards in the consumer IoT sector include not only those needed to integrate and connect devices and applications, but also standards that ensure the quality and security of the IoT communications. - (194) This section gives an overview of recognised European or International standardisation bodies (6.2.1.) and relevant other SDOs, and independent alliances and partnerships (6.2.2.).
-The references to non-formal SDOs, independent alliances, organisations and private partnerships developing, deploying and maintaining standards relevant to consumer IoT, are not exhaustive.
-These are based on the responses to the Sector Inquiry, and identify the broadest partnerships and alliances that were most referred to by respondents. - (195) Also of relevance, in 2015 the Commission initiated the Alliance for Internet of Things Innovation ("AIOTI").
-While AIOTI is not an SDO as it does not adopt standards, its purpose is to strengthen the dialogue and interaction among IoT players in Europe, to contribute to the creation of a dynamic European IoT ecosystem and accelerate the uptake of IoT.
-AIOTI members include key European IoT players - large companies, successful SMEs and dynamic start-ups - as well as research centres, universities, and associations.
+- (200) The consumer IoT sector covers a significant number of different services, devices and technologies that need to connect and communicate seamlessly in real time.
+An important number of SDOs and private partnerships/independent alliances have developed and are currently active in the joint development of technologies that consumer IoT products and services may rely on to ensure such seamless but effective connection. - (201) In view of the potential of the consumer IoT sector and the importance of the easy integration of, communication between, and navigation among devices and services, various SDOs, working groups within those SDOs, and independent alliances have recently been initiated with the precise purpose of enabling and facilitating interoperability in this sector.
+Standards in the consumer IoT sector include not only those needed to integrate and connect devices and applications, but also standards that ensure the quality and security of the IoT communications. - (202) This section gives an overview of recognised European or International standardisation bodies (6.2.1.) and relevant other SDOs, independent alliances and partnerships (6.2.2.).
+The references to non-formal SDOs, independent alliances, organisations and private partnerships developing, deploying and maintaining standards relevant to consumer IoT are not exhaustive.
+These are based on the responses to the questionnaires and the submissions to the public consultation, and identify the broadest partnerships and alliances that were most often referred to by respondents.
+The list of SDOs contained in this report is not exhaustive and may evolve over time as other SDOs may become active in the field in the future.

-36 For the purposes of this report, references to standardisation are not limited to European standardisation as set by Regulation (EU) No 1025/2012 of the European Parliament and of the Council of 25 October 2012 on European standardisation.
-OJ L 316, 14.11.2012, p.
-12-33.
+35 For the purposes of this report, references to standardisation are not limited to European standardisation as set by Regulation (EU) No 1025/2012 of the European Parliament and of the Council of 25 October 2012 on European standardisation.
+OJ L 316, 14.11.2012, pp. 12-33.